arcus-azure/arcus.webapi/docs/preview/features/logging.md

             // (default: no limit)
             options.ResponseBodyBufferSize = 10 * 1024 * 1024; // 10MB

+            // All response HTTP status codes that should be tracked.
+If not defined, all status codes are considered included and will all be tracked.
+            // (default: empty list, which means all will be tracked)
+            // Following example will change the default behavior so that only HTTP responses with the status code 500 `InternalServerError` will be tracked. options.TrackedStatusCodes.Add(HttpStatusCode.InternalServerError);

+            // All response HTTP status code ranges that should be tracked.
+If not defined, all status codes are considered included and will be tracked.
+            // (default: empty list, which means all will be tracked)
+            // Following example will change the default behavior so that only HTTP response status codes in the range of 500 to 599 (inconclusive) will be tracked. options.TrackedStatusCodeRanges.Add(new StatusCodeRange(500, 599));

              // All omitted HTTP routes that should be excluded from the request tracking logging emits.
             // (default: no routes).
             options.OmittedRoutes.Add("/api/v1/health");
         });